2009 shootings of Oakland police officers: Police officers' funeral

-On the morning of March 27, 2009, thousands of Oakland citizens filled the overpasses and streets near the Oracle Arena in a show of support for the Oakland Police Department and the slain officers.
-By the time the service started at 11:00 a.m.
-PDT, the arena was filled to its capacity of 19,000, including the entire 800-strong Oakland police force; an overflow of at least 2,000 persons spilled over into the adjacent Oakland Coliseum.
-Police officers from around the state and nation, as well as a contingent from Canada, attended the event.
+On March 27, 2009, a funeral was held for the slain officers.
+The entire 800-strong Oakland police force, as well as police departments from around the state and nation, as well as a contingent from Canada, attended the event.

 Speakers included Governor Arnold Schwarzenegger, Senators Dianne Feinstein and Barbara Boxer, and Attorney General Jerry Brown.
 Oakland Mayor Ron Dellums attended; however, he was asked not to speak at the funeral by at least two of the slain officers' families, and he honored this request.
 Congresswoman Barbara Lee, Lt.
 Gov. John Garamendi, Mayor Gavin Newsom of San Francisco and Mayor Antonio Villaraigosa of Los Angeles also attended but did not speak.
 Oakland Police Department Chaplain, Father Jayson Landeza, read a letter of sympathy and support from President and First Lady Barack and Michelle Obama.
 Relatives, friends, and fellow officers delivered eulogies to the four slain officers, praising their heroism, humanity, and selfless service to the people of Oakland.

 A tribute came from Oakland Police Captain Edward Tracey, commander of the SWAT team that cornered Mixon.
 "These were my men ...
 [T]hey died doing what they loved: riding on motorcycles, kicking in doors, serving on SWAT", he said.
-Capt.
-Tracey thanked the witnesses who called 911 and attempted to aid Sergeant Dunakin and Officer Hege, "To the citizens who called 911 last Saturday to report our officers down and the brave man ...
-I hope you hear me, sir ... the brave man who provided CPR to our fallen heroes, we thank you, we thank you from the bottom of our hearts.
-Your actions let us know that they, that these officers, did not die in vain.
-That the people, that they were there to serve, were the ones that helped them in the end."
-The "brave man" he was thanking was Clarence Ellis, who had used his own coat to tamponade the arterial blood spurting from Sergeant Mark Dunakin's neck.

 Referring to press coverage that attempted to link the killing of the officers to the January 1, 2009, slaying of Oscar Grant (by a B.A.R.T. police officer, not an Oakland PD officer), retired Oakland Police Department Lieutenant Lawrence Eade admonished the press: "For those who manipulate the story, may your careers be extremely difficult until you tell the truth...
 This is not about your ratings, this is about a tragic loss...
 The citizens are not arming themselves against the police, there is no war between us and you cannot create one!"